brimdata/brimcap/README.md

 ## Brimcap Queries

-Included in this repo is a [`queries.json`](./queries.json?raw=1) file with some helpful queries for getting started and exploring Zeek and Suricata analyzed data within the Zui app.
+Included in this repo is a `queries.json` file with some helpful queries for getting started and exploring Zeek and Suricata analyzed data within the Zui app.

+To import these queries:

+1. Download the [`queries.json`](./queries.json?raw=1) file to your local system
+2. In Zui, click the **+** menu in the upper-left corner of the app window and select **Import Queries...**
+3. Open the downloaded file in the file picker utility

-To import these queries, open the Zui app and select the "QUERIES" tab in the left sidebar.
-Then just drag the `queries.json` file into that sidebar section.
-It will appear as a new query folder named `Brimcap`.
+The loaded queries will appear in the "QUERIES" tab of Zui's left sidebar as a new folder named `Brimcap`.

 ## Standalone Install